Articles and Resources

 Summer: Sorting It All Out

 Chores can do more than keep the house tidy?
-That’s right!
+Thatโ€™s right!
 Invest your learner in hands-on sorting activities like sorting the silverware or sorting laundry that also helps build cognitive development and motor skills!
-Sorting involves both visual memory and Continue Reading
+Sorting involves both visual memory and discrimination, as well as identification of patterns, relationships, similarities, and differences to help children learn…